run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiDaemonSetRolloutStuck.md

 ## Meaning

-The Run:ai daemonset has zero available pods on a relevant node.
+One or more of the Run:ai daemonsets has zero available pods on a relevant node.

 ## Impact

-Fractional gpu workloads support is not configured.
+Fractional GPU workloads may not be working as expected.

 ## Severity